-Garibaldi Park Whistler A to Z: Mt James TurnerCharles Townsend moved from England to Vancouver in the early 1920's where he met Neal Carter while studying at UBC.
-They worked together in the summer of 1923 as surveyors for the hydroelectric project that would eventually result in the hydro dam on Daisy Lake along the Sea to Sky Highway.
-Townsend was a member of the British Columbia Mountaineering Club during his few short years in Vancouver.
+Garibaldi Park Whistler A to Z: Mt James TurnerCharles Townsend (1900-1997) moved from London, England to Vancouver in the early 1920's where he met Neal Carter while studying Agriculture at UBC.
+Townsend was a very active member of the British Columbia Mountaineering Club during his few short years in Vancouver from 1922 to 1925.

 Whistler & Garibaldi Hiking